 These symptoms are like those of seasonal flu.
 The difference is that you may still have symptoms even after taking over-the-counter flu medications.
-Untreated diarrhea is especially dangerous because it can lead to dehydration, and this can be life-threatening.
+Untreated diarrhea is especially dangerous because it can lead to dehydration or other complications, which can be life-threatening.

 An initial infection isn’t the only cause of diarrhea in HIV.
 It’s also a common side effect of HIV medications.
-Along with diarrhea, you might experience other side effects, such as nausea and abdominal pain.
-All antiretroviral medications carry a risk of diarrhea.
-Notify your doctor if you’re taking an antiretroviral and experience lasting diarrhea:
+Along with diarrhea, you might experience other side effects, such as nausea or abdominal pain.

 Gastrointestinal (GI) problems are common in people with HIV.
 Diarrhea is the most common GI symptom in people who have HIV, according to the University of California, San Francisco (UCSF).
 HIV-related gastrointestinal issues that can lead to diarrhea include:

 According to UCSF, some infections are unique to HIV, including Mycobacterium avium complex (MAC).
 Others, such as Cryptosporidium, cause limited diarrhea in people without HIV but may be chronic in people with HIV.
 In the past, diarrhea from HIV was more likely to be caused by infection.
 Diarrhea that’s not caused by infection has recently become more common.

 Small bacterial overgrowth is possible in people with HIV.
 Intestinal problems may make a person with HIV more likely to have an overgrowth of bacteria.
 This may lead to diarrhea, as well as other digestive issues.